 Our philosophy on repairs

 For example, our most common repair requests relate to foundation, flooring, roofing, plumbing, and HVAC systems.
-What we don’t ask for are repairs that are cosmetic or considered upgrades or renovations.
+What we don’t ask for are repairs that are considered upgrades.
 For example, we’d ask for a repair to replace a cracked kitchen countertop.
-We would not ask for a repair to replace a Formica kitchen countertop with granite because that’s considered a renovation.
+We would not ask for a repair to replace a Formica kitchen countertop with granite because that’s considered an upgrade.

 Unlike a flipper who makes money by buying homes “as is” and renovating heavily to mark up the home price, we make money by charging a service fee and only ask for the repairs the next reasonable buyer would.
 And because the real estate market is always changing, we frequently take a look at the homes we sell to see if buyers have stopped asking for a certain repair.
 If so, we stop asking for it as well.